rodrigo-areyzaga/Copy_Samples/README.md

 Each story is stored as a separate `.md` or `.txt` file with the date of origin where possible.
 Some may include editorial notes or revision drafts.

+## 🛡️ Licensing

+All content in this repository is © [Your Name or Pseudonym].
+These works may not be copied, redistributed, or used without explicit permission.

+## 🕊️ Why This Exists

+To remember.
+To reflect.
+To heal.
+To document truth—unfiltered and unmarketed.

+## 🙏 Final Note

+These stories are not meant to impress—they're meant to be *witnessed*.